-A long-term monitoring site approximately 250 m northeast of Law-Racovita-Negoita, was established in 1990 to measure the rate of surface lowering caused by wind abrasion and salt weathering.
+A long-term monitoring site approximately 250 m north-east of Law Base, which was established in 1990 to measure the rate of surface lowering caused by wind abrasion and salt weathering.
 The site is situated on exposed coarse-grained yellow gneiss, and consists of 24 micro-erosion sites marked by painted yellow rings.
 The site should not be crossed on foot as this will affect the measurements of natural erosion.
 (The practice of using paint or other such permanent means of marking sites is discouraged, and collection of GPS locations is preferable.)